 Fruit, Spice, and All Things Nice

 Our dogs love gummy dog treats in just about any dog-friendly flavour.
 Even plain water and gelatin straight up, and it doesn’t get much less guilt-free a treat than that!
 But, we like to have a little fun with our gummies.
 Oli loves (LOVES) the smell of cinnamon and is a huge fan of fruity flavours too.
-I decided to create an apple spice gummy recipe after watching him go wild over the cinnamon scent of Cookie + Kate’s homemade granola (recipe from the Love Real Food cookbook) toasting in the oven.
+I decided to create an apple spice gummy recipe after watching him go wild over the cinnamon scent of Cookie + Kate’s homemade granola recipe from the Love Real Food cookbook (affiliate link) toasting in the oven.
 Any treat that gets old boy Oli’s “crazy eyes” is a winner in my books…

 Spiced Apple Gummy Dog Treat Recipe

 Gelatin Gummy Dog Treats with Applesauce and Dog-Friendly Spices